 Far too often, inconsistent and convoluted facts are cited in conversations, debates, and policy proposals about criminal justice, fundamentally undermining efforts to reform a system that is in many ways broken.
 I was drawn to Urban’s Justice Policy Center because of its commitment to using data as a tool for systemic change and for the opportunity to collaborate with and to be inspired by individuals dedicated to creating a more just and equitable world.

-Erondu graduated from Stanford University with a BA in African and African American studies and political science.
-While there, she conducted research on the relationship between electoral geography and political participation of low-income citizens through the Stanford Center on Poverty and Inequality.
-As an undergraduate, she focused her studies on racial and ethnic politics, especially the political efficacy and empowerment of black Americans.
+Nkechi Erondu is a research analyst in the Justice Policy Center at the Urban Institute.
+She works on projects related to policing, crime prevention, and community-driven public safety strategies.
+She graduated with a BA in African and African American studies and political science from Stanford University, where she focused her studies on racial and ethnic politics, especially the political efficacy and empowerment of black Americans.